aliou/www/_drafts/postgres-tsranges-in-ecto.md

     for field :range
 ```

-Because `:tsrange` is not a type known by Ecto, we need to create our own type
+Because `:tsrange` is not a type known by Ecto, we will need to create our own type
 following the [`Ecto.Type` behaviour][ecto-type-behaviour]{:target="_blank"}.
 But first we'll create a struct that represents a timestamp range.